-Completed Application for Educational Benefits Form 22-1990), available in the Wallace Community College VA Office.
+- Completed Application for Educational Benefits Form 22-1990), available in the Wallace Community College VA Office.
 For transfer students, a completed Request for Change of Place of Training (Form 22-1995).
-Applicants may also apply on VA's Web site at www.gibill.va.gov.
-If application or transfer is submitted online, a copy of the applicable document must be presented to the Wallace Community College VA Office.

-- Copy of DD Form 214 Member 4 Copy (separation papers). - Official grade transcripts from any colleges previously attended (submitted to the Admissions and Records Office).
+Applicants may also apply on VA's Web site at www.benefits.va.gov/gibill.
+If application or transfer is submitted online, proof of application must be presented to the Wallace Community College VA Office. - Official grade transcripts from any colleges previously attended (submitted to the Admissions and Records Office) - Certain Chapter 30 Veterans and their dependents are eligible for tuition at the in-state rate, regardless of their state of residence.
+Refer to the tuition and fee section of this catalog for qualifying information..